 Ice, ice baby!

-Keep your cool during the hot summer months with some deliciously delectable icy treats.
+The hot weather warnings just keep on coming!
+So stay cool during these summer months with some deliciously delectable icy treats.
 If you’ve got a sweet tooth in your family (let’s be honest, that’s all of us!), then this list of our favourite chilled goodies will be sure to satisfy your summer cravings!
-From Instagram-worthy scoops to ice lollies, guilt-free treats, where to get an ice-cream sandwich, your basic staples and not your usual icy snacks off the beaten path, there is (literally!) something for everyone.
-You can bet your kiddos won’t be the only ones asking for more… Pretty, pretty please, with a cherry on top!
+From fabulous-looking treats that are sure to delight your child (and your Instagram followers!) to guilt-free goodies, from no-fuss, no-frills classics to unusual icy desserts served at restaurants, there’s something for everyone.
+You can bet your kids won’t be the only ones asking for more…pretty please, with a cherry on top!

 Emack & Bolio’s

 An oldie but a goodie, XTC Gelato is definitely one of our go-to spots for a scoop.
-With its massive array of unique, seasonal flavours (such as Lavender, Lychee Coconut, and Malted Soy Bean) there is always something for everyone.
-Additionally, for special occasions lots of other goodies are available such as its Tiramisu Cake dusted with Valrhona Chocolate and mini bombe Alaska domes, which can be customised with any combination of flavours.
-For those who are a little more health conscious, XTC is a great option as all its gelato is curated with fresh, all natural ingredients, so you don’t have to feel too guilty about indulging in this treat!
-To top it all off, XTC has stores conveniently located in Central, TST, and Causeway Bay, AND its gelato is also available in various supermarkets across HK – so you can always get your fix!
+With its massive array of unique, seasonal flavours and innovations for festivals (we’re impressed by the gelato mooncakes for the mid-autumn festival!), there is always something for everyone.
+For those who are a little more health-conscious, XTC is a great option as all its gelato is curated with fresh, all-natural ingredients, so you don’t have to feel too guilty about indulging in this treat!
+To top it all off, XTC has stores conveniently located in Central, TST, and Causeway Bay, smaller outlets in Quarry Bay and Admiralty, AND its gelato is available in various supermarkets across HK – so you can always get your fix!

 XTC Gelato Central, Shop B, 45 Cochrane Street, Central, Hong Kong, 2541 0500